NawaMan/NullableJ/README.md

 ![alt "Build status"](https://travis-ci.org/NawaMan/NullableJ.svg?branch=master)

 Java Uitility used to deal with 'null'.
-It is designed to used with Lombok's Extension.
+It is designed to used with Lombok @ExtensionMethod (see [here](https://dzone.com/articles/lomboks-extension-methods) and [here](https://projectlombok.org/features/experimental/ExtensionMethod)).
-This means it will be the most beneficial when used with Lombok's extension methods although you can use the utilities without that.
+This means it will be the most beneficial when used with @ExtensionMethod although you can use the utilities without that.
 The use of Lomlok's extension methods particularly magnify the value of null-safty done to all the utility methods.